rruben3/Project-1/README.md

 Included with the programming are graphs that show the dives and the comparison of SSP profiles.

-a.In the charts, we could tell that there were more dives in the summer time as the depth change would tell us when the CTD machines would go up and down.
+a.In the charts, we could tell that there were more dives in the deep profilers.
+You can tell the number of dives by the number of times the depth returned to the intitial depth.

 b.
-The max SSP is usually in the lowest depth from the lowest depth.
+The max SSP is usually in the shallower depth in the ocean.
 It was not always the case as sometimes in the wintertime the highest ssp was in mid depth.

-c.
-In the nighttime the ssp profile was faster.
+c.In the nighttime the ssp profile was faster.
 I assume it is like that as there is less movement in the water and the water is  more calm

 d.
-In the summer time the ssp was faster as well.
+When comparing the graphs I could tell that the ssp profile in the summer usually had more dives.
+As well as had a smoother curve and faster overall ssp than in the winter.

 e.
-It seems that the ssp in the winter was usually more stable as well as faster than in the summer.
+The deeper profiles in the summer were more stable and consistent than in the winter time.
+It was harder to find data in the winter as there was not as many dives as in the summer.